“Fear less, hope more;

 23. Stockholm Stadion

 The Evangelical Lutheran Church is considered the most important work of architect Lars Israel Wahlman and an important example of Swedish Art Nouveau and National Romanticism.
-The church is the highest in Scandinavia and the largest in Sweden with 1400 seats, so it is definitely worth visiting.
+This church is the highest in Scandinavia and the largest in Sweden with 1400 seats, so it is definitely worth visiting.

 25. Kungstradgarden Park